-Managing SAP GRC mitigating controls can be a manual and time consuming process that lacks systematic analysis, real-time alerts of compliance violations, and consistent compliance reporting.
+Managing SAP GRC mitigating controls can be a manual and time consuming process.
+It lacks systematic analysis, real-time alerts of compliance violations, and consistent compliance reporting.
 All of these limitations affect an organization’s ability to keep track of potential incidents and thus increases overall risk.

 An automated solution for GRC mitigating controls like ControlPanelGRC Risk Analyzer is key to reducing Segregation of Duties (SoD) conflicts, identifying conflicts in real-time, and solving issues with reports that contain all necessary information.

-Overall, ControlPanelGRC provides drilled-down data capabilities, such as detailed risk analysis and compliance reports, that enable your business to assign the proper mitigating controls.
+Overall, ControlPanelGRC provides drilled-down data capabilities that are easy to understand by all business members.
+These include detailed risk analysis and compliance reports, and enable your business to assign the proper mitigating controls.